petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 1. (Optional) Click *Create a collection from this configuration*, enter a title, and click *Save* to save the configuration as a new [collection](../../../site-building/displaying-content/collections-and-collection-pages/about-collections-and-collection-pages.md).

-## Displaying Content Dinamically Using Experiences
+## Displaying Content Dynamically Using Experiences

 Once the Asset Publisher widget is ready to display content, you can create personalized experiences for different groups of users by customizing the content displayed in the Asset Publisher widget for each group.
 See [Content Page Personalization](../../personalizing-site-experience/experience-personalization/content-page-personalization.md) to learn more about personalizing experiences.